 Grunge became a revelation in the 1990s for rock fanatics and mainstream audiences alike.
 In spite of the newfound fame, this mixture of punk, heavy metal, and hard rock had been around.
-Yet, starting with Nirvana’s album Nevermind, grunge enjoyed tremendous, unexpected success, the likes of which alternative music has rarely benefited from again.
+Starting with Nirvana’s album Nevermind, grunge enjoyed tremendous, unexpected success, the likes of which alternative music has rarely benefited from again.
 Today, in spite of these artists abhorring all things commercial, it is time to look at the biggest-selling grunge albums of all time.

 Note that for the sake of clarity we are concentrating on bands from the first era of Gunge.
 We are not limiting the choices to Seattle-based artists.

 10. Soundgarden – Superuknown

 Soundgarden was without a doubt one of the most accomplished bands to come out of Seattle in any era.
 By 1994 they were practically veterans of the scene.
 And, hard as it is to believe, commercially they were lagging behind their contemporaries.

 Superunknown may have been a comment on their status as a group at the time.
 But, ironically it was also to be the album that propelled them to stardom.
 The singles and videos for Black Hole Sun, Fell On Black Days, Spoonman became MTV and radio staples.
 Soon Soundgarden was being greeted as a latter-day Led Zeppelin by the eager music press.
 Their songs remained treasured on grunge compilation albums and playlists.

 The band would release only one more album in their original run.
 Superuknown remains their most famous offering.
 It has sold well over 9 million albums worldwide.
 It is a significant achievement for a group with a strong DYI spirit.
 Indeed, Soundgarden may have started out being labeled as a metal, or, even an indie band.
-By the time of Superunknown’s release, however, they were responsible for one of the biggest grunge albums
+By the time of Superunknown’s release, however, they were responsible for one of the biggest 90s grunge albums, and one of the greatest hard-rock albums of all time.

 9. Nirvana – In Utero